hellmarbecker/imply-news/README.md

         sasl.mechanisms: "PLAIN"
         sasl.username: "<API Key>"
         sasl.password: "<Secret>"

+Settings in this section correspond directly with Kafka consumer properties.

 This file is automatically included if it is present.
 Do not check secrets into Github.